atinux/talks/2024-06-11/src/slides.md

 <div v-click class="pt-12">

-# Nuxt got your back 🦾
+# Nuxt has your back 🦾

 </div>